 This dill pickle recipe for canning has been in my family for almost 50 years now.
-This is the only crunchy dill pickle recipe you will ever need, as it is the only one my family uses.
+This is the only crunchy dill pickle recipe you will ever need.
 A pickle is a cucumber that has been fermenting in a brine.
-This old fashioned dill pickle recipe does take a few hours to make as it requires a water bath for the cucumbers, but that step ensures the crunchiness.
+This old fashioned dill pickle recipe requires a water bath.

 This post may contain affiliate links.
 This means if you click on a link and purchase something, I may earn a small commission from it.
 In the footer of this page is my full disclosure policy.